Dialpad LogoDialpad Logo Icon

 Now’s a great time to create some exemplar resumes for your ideal candidates.
 Create one for each role that needs filling.

-• Contact center agent or rep
+• Contact centre agent or rep

-• Contact center manager
+• Contact centre manager

 • Team lead